Gold Coast Regional Botanic Gardens – Rosser Park

 Accessibility

-Access for people with disabilities include a pathway that loops around and through the Gardens.
+An accessible pathway loops around and through the Gardens.
 Public toilets and carpark are easily accessible.

 What's on at the Gardens

-Gold Coast Regional Botanic Gardens runs a range of events and activities for the whole family, including many run by the Friends of the Gardens.
-Register for a guided walk to learn about our native bees, birds and many other aspects of these beautiful gardens, or find a bargain at the Friends' monthly nursery sale.
+Register for a guided walk to learn about our native bees, birds and many other aspects of these beautiful gardens.
+You can also find a bargain at the Friends' monthly nursery sale.

 Botanic Gardens Education Program